um-pdavila/acs_docs/docs/pegasus/env/3-projects.rst

     Job <11234> is submitted to default queue <general>.

 The cluster scheduler will only accept job submissions to active projects.
-The CCS user must be a current member of that project.
+The IDSC user must be a current member of that project.